 Lewis F. Powell Jr. Pro Bono Award

 The Lewis F. Powell Jr. Pro Bono Award was established by the Special Committee on Access to Legal Services of the Virginia State Bar to honor those attorneys and attorney groups that have made outstanding pro bono contributions.
 The Access Committee annually reviews all nominations and decides upon the recipient.
-The deadline for receipt of nominations will be in spring 2014 (date TBD).
-The award, a framed, limited-edition print of the painting Patrick Henry Arguing the Parson’s Cause, will be presented at a ceremony in 2014.
+The deadline for receipt of nominations is Friday, August 22, 2014.
+The award, a framed, limited-edition print of the painting Patrick Henry Arguing the Parson’s Cause, will be presented at a ceremony during the Virginia Pro Bono and Legal Aid Conference, Wednesday, October 22, 2014 at the Portsmouth Renaissance Hotel.

 The recipient of the award must meet one or more of the following criteria: